Marxism and system theory

 It is possible that when Bertalanffy proposed systems continually evolve into higher forms, he borrowed the idea from Engels.

-Note however: evidence suggests 99.9 percent of all species that have existed on Earth are now extinct.
+Contrarily however: evidence suggests 99.9 percent of all species that have existed on Earth are now extinct.

 And many biologists believe we are currently in the throes of a sixth mass extinction.